stackdio/stackdio/docs/installation/ubuntu-prep.rst

     database or already have a supported database server running elsewhere.

-Install MySQL server:
+Install Postgres server:

 .. code:: bash

-    sudo apt-get install mysql-server mysql-client
+    sudo apt-get install postgresql-server

-    # When prompted, provide a password for the root user to access the MySQL server.

 Below we'll create a ``stackdio`` database and grant permissions to the ``stackdio`` user for that database.

     **WARNING**: we're not focusing on security here, so the default MySQL setup definitely needs to be tweaked, passwords changed, etc.,